Order online | Meet the Author | Read the blog, MediaMythAlert

 GETTING IT WRONG, THE Podcast

-Listen here to the author's discussion about prominent media-driven myths, including the notion that Walter Cronkite's 1968 report on Vietnam altered U.S. policy, turned public opinion against the war, and prompted Lyndon Johnson not to seek reelection to the presidency.
+Listen to the author's discussion about media-driven myths, including the notion that Walter Cronkite's 1968 report on Vietnam altered U.S. public policy, turned public opinion against the war, and prompted President Lyndon Johnson not to seek reelection.